Scope and Remit of the Biomedical & Scientific Research Ethics Committee (BSREC)

 For the majority of medical research, and research in the NHS, approval by the NHS National Research Ethics Service (NRES) is required.
 Further information can be found on the Research Support Services (RIS) web page: 'NHS Research Ethics Committees'.

 BSREC considers applications for ethical review for research projects involving human participants in the Faculty of Medicine and the Faculty of Science (excluding Psychology) that do not fall within the remit of NRES.

 BSREC undertakes ethical review of all projects on a proportionate basis according to a risk-assessed triage process.
-Projects are either delegated to the academic supervisor for review, subject to BSREC 'Full Review', or BSREC 'Light Touch Review', depending on their nature.
+Projects are either delegated to taught undergraduate and postgraduate courses for review, subject to BSREC 'Light Touch Review', or BSREC 'Full Review', depending on their nature.

 Either type of BSREC review can lead to the project being referred to the full Committee, if it raises significant ethical concerns.
 If necessary, the Committee may request that an applicant attends a Committee meeting in person to answer questions about the proposed study.
 The applicant will be invited to the next scheduled BSREC meeting, which occur termly.